Dongsheng District: History

 Dongsheng is also the fastest growing district of Ordos City, half of the district being under construction.
 To enable further expansion, officials in 2003 planned the nearby district of Kangbashi, a brand new (city) 25 km from Dongsheng.

+In 2006, the municipal government moved its operations from Dongsheng to Kangbashi.

+Administrative divisions

+Dongsheng District is made up of 12 subdistricts and 3 towns.